eric612/CuPyISP/README.md

 # CuPyISP
-Image pipeline CUDA version , for AI traing and simulator
+Image pipeline CUDA version , for AI trainning and simulator